Connecting to SAP HANA Enterprise Cloud

 Physical fiber connections (NNIs) at each location between Megaport and SAP are established on SAP HEC WAN routers (a minimum of two).
 These physical connections are maintained between SAP and Megaport.

-You can purchase 1 Gbps and 10 Gbps ports onto the Megaport Network.
-Megaport recommends two ports for resilience.
+You can purchase 1 Gbps and 10 Gbps Ports onto the Megaport network (100 Gbps is available in some locations).
+Megaport recommends two Ports for resilience.

-Through the Megaport Portal, you can order VXCs to SAP in increments of 100 Mbps up to 2 Gbps (and speeds greater than 2 Gbps are available on request).
+Through the Megaport Portal, you can order Virtual Cross Connects (VXCs) to SAP in increments of 100 Mbps up to 2 Gbps (and speeds greater than 2 Gbps are available on request).

 VXCs to SAP Cloud Peering are established as a Layer 2 VLAN through Megaport, with Layer 3 between the customer device and SAP.